Isaako Aaitui: New York Jets

 After being waived by the Dolphins, Aaitui made his first NFL roster when he was claimed by the New York Jets on September 2.
 However, he suffered a torn ACL and MCL in his first practice with the Jets and was subsequently waived two days later.

 New Orleans Saints

 After spending the 2012 season out of football with a knee injury, Aaitui signed a two-year contract with the New Orleans Saints in May 2013.
 However, he was once again waived during final cuts on August 31.

 Miami Dolphins (second stint)

 Aaitui was re-signed by the Dolphins on September 17, 2013, to provide depth at the defensive tackle position due to an injury to Paul Soliai.
 He was promoted to the active roster on October 19 after the release of Marvin Austin.
 Aaitui made his NFL debut the following day, participating in 19 defensive snaps in the team's home loss to the Buffalo Bills.

 Washington Redskins

 Aaitui signed with the Washington Redskins practice squad on December 16, 2014.
-He signed a futures contract on December 29.
+He signed a future deal on December 29.

 On May 4, 2015, he was waived by the Redskins.